deloachtech/zepher-symfony/README.md

 You've just enforced RBAC, SaaS, domain access and application versioning using a single method.

-See this [example controller implementation](https://github.com/deloachtech/app-core/blob/master/src/Controller/AccessController.php) for additional information.
+See the [DeLoachTech\AppCoreBundle\Controller\AccountUserController](https://github.com/deloachtech/app-core/blob/master/src/Controller/AccountUserController.php) for an example use case.

 Usage